When Communities Hold the Mic: The Power of Participatory Storytelling

 “It works slowly, like homoeopathy,” says Nirod Baran Adak with a gentle smile in the video Meet this 79-year-old ecological warrior from West Bengal.
 “But it works.
 And for me, that’s enough.”

-The video shows him lifting tools, working with soil, sharing wisdom—not as fragile, but as essential.
+The video shows him lifting tools, working with soil, sharing wisdom, not as fragile, but as essential.
 It has resonated with viewers and appears on HelpAge India’s YouTube, which has 31.5K subscribers.

 4. It Breaks Power Imbalances

-In a powerful 4-minute film Defy the Odds, the International Rescue Committee (IRC) shares stories from crisis zones where women rebuild lives despite war, displacement, and hunger.
+In a powerful 4-minute film titled Defy the Odds, the International Rescue Committee (IRC) shares stories from crisis zones where women rebuild their lives despite war, displacement, and hunger.
 Braa Nourin, a Sudanese refugee and now an IRC staffer, shares her resolve: “I survived war in Sudan.
 I will not die here from hunger.
 I am stronger than this.”

 5. It Adds Relevant Context from the Ground